pditommaso/circo/README.md

 Rationale
 ---------

-The legacy grid engines require long and complex system operations to be installed or just to add/remove new nodes to grid computing environment.
-These requirements are considered extraordinary maintenance operations to be managed by the grid administrator and the IT people.
+The legacy grid engines require long and complex system operations to be installed or simply to add/remove new nodes to the computing environment.
+These requirements were considered extraordinary maintenance operations to be managed by the grid administrator and the IT people.

-Moreover this kind of system are based on a master/slave model which is characterized by having many single points of failures, and require very high
+Moreover this kind of system are based on a master/slave model which is characterized by having many single points of failures, and require very high.

-Circo is a distributed, decentralized grid engine in which new nodes added to the cluster are automatically and added to the cluster without required any system operation or configuration.
-Likewise nodes that are removed, because they crashed or simple since they are decommissioned, are automatically managed and the tasks repartitioned in the remaining nodes in the grid.
+A cloud based system requires a more "fluid" operational environment, in which new resources can be added or removed seamlessly and in a timely manner.

+Circo is a distributed, decentralized grid engine that is able to manage automatically these kind of operations.
+Moreover it provides an high-level jobs monitoring, error detection and recovery mechanism, which makes it an ideal tool for cloud deployed cluster environment.

 Required dependencies